KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-LKY-TIC by djey47](https://github.com/djey47/MMM-LKY-TIC)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Recommendation: Found 'uses: actions/checkout@v3' in file `ci.yml`: Replace it with v4.
 4. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.